c0rv4x/project-black/README.md

 That's it!

-Now head to http://localhost:5000, enter the credentials (can be found in https://github.com/c0rvax/black/blob/master/config/config_docker.yml under `application`)
+Now head to http://localhost:5000, enter the credentials.
+They can be found in https://github.com/c0rvax/black/blob/master/config/config_docker.yml under `application`

 ## How to work with this?